LaQuay/marcvila.me/_projects/(1) TDTChannels.md

 source database</a> published in GitHub, where people can contribute new links, and I validate them before publishing.

+In mid-2022, it reached the maximum and stable peak of users, at more than 20,000 unique users per day.
+In its Telegram group, it reached 11,000 users.

 ## Website

 In order to be able to reproduce these collected links, I developed a website in React JS, which